ofirshmuel/druid-insallation/README.md

 ![image](images/druid-load-data-step2.PNG)

-transform data, configure schema, partition data to segments and tune the data.
+data manuipulation, transform data, configure schema, partition data to segments and tune the data.

 test the data with the example sql